Intevation/intelmq-certbund-contact/README-ripe-import.md

 **Make sure the connection to the database is made with sufficient rights!
 Use the database superuser when in doubt.**

+**Have enough RAM: reading in the database from 2021-02-12 needs a little less than 8 GByte RAM, so system has to have more to keep running.**

 The next step assumes you are currently in the same folder like the data you downloaded.